How to reduce/shrink LDF file size in SQL Server using SQL Management Studio

 If the transaction log file (.ldf) in Microsoft SQL Server is too big, it can cause performance issues, eat up valuable disk space and consume resources when a back up is performed, therefore it's imperative to periodically maintain the database to keep the .ldf file under control.

-To reduce the .ldf file, you must do three things:
+To reduce the .ldf file, you must do two things:

 - Backup the database

 SQL Management Studio offers a simple GUI to perform both those tasks.

 If you are not sure how big your database's .ldf file is, SQL Management studio will let you see this information.